STEM Education Insights

 Dr. Cathy Lachapelle fell in love with conducting research on learning as an undergraduate at MIT in 1991.
 In her doctoral program at Stanford, she learned on the job from the best in the field, working on innovative research and curriculum development programs.
 For 15 years, she worked on the Engineering is Elementary project, researching and designing engineering and science curricula for kids in preschool through grade 8: first as a research associate, then as Director of Research and Evaluation.
 In her roles at EiE, she led formative and summative evaluation efforts working with the curriculum and professional development teams, and also served as co-PI of the Exploring the Efficacy of Engineering is Elementary (E4) project.

 Today, Cathy devotes her expertise to STEM curriculum development, research, and evaluation for PK-12 STEM at STEM Education Insights.
-Cathy is also a part-time Visiting Assistant Professor helping to run a master’s program in Learning Engineering – a more student-centric version of Instructional Design – for Boston College.
+Cathy is also a part-time professor helping to run a master’s program in Learning Engineering – a more student-centric version of Instructional Design – for Boston College.

 Elizabeth Parry